crykn/gdx-wiki/wiki/misc/wiki-style-guide.md

 ---
 title: Wiki Style Guide
+# Not listed in ToC
 ---
 This page gives some information on how to edit libGDX wiki pages.
 Please read this before contributing to the libGDX wiki!
 If you have any (additional) questions, please do not hesitate to ask!
-See our [Discord](https://libgdx.com/community/) for more information.
+See our [Discord](/community/) for more information.

 ## How to? ##
 Every wiki page has an "Edit on GitHub" button on top which redirects you to the GitHub Web Interface of the wiki repo.
 Use this for small fixes/typos.
 If you want to undertake more extensive changes, you should fork [the repo](https://github.com/libgdx/libgdx.github.io).
 The [wiki of our website repo](https://github.com/libgdx/libgdx.github.io/wiki) also offers some pointers on this.